YF-Vax Side Effects

 - low fever

 - mild headache

 - muscle pains or stiffness

 For Healthcare Professionals

-Applies to yellow fever vaccine: subcutaneous powder for injection
+Applies to yellow fever vaccine: injectable powder for injection, subcutaneous powder for injection

 More about YF-Vax (yellow fever vaccine)

 - Dosage information